azavea/geowave-geomesa-comparative-analysis/docs/report.md

 - 218.93 GB (30.43%)

-# Appendix E: Details of Serial Queries and Results
+# Appendix D: Details of Serial Queries and Results

 The following queries and results were executed serially, so that only one query was ever executing at a time on either the GeoWave or GeoMesa system.